-- They will be required to attend a meeting explaining a student success plan. - They may not register for more than 15 credit hours.
-If they wish to take more, they must petition the Readmission/Probation Committee for permission. - They may not participate in the "rush" system for any fraternity or sorority. - They are not eligible to participate in any athletic competition.
-They may practice with the team only if their coach approves.
-They will not be permitted to travel with the team without approval of the athletic director.
+- You are required to register for UE 201, Success Skills and Reflection. - You may not register for more than 15 credit hours.
+If you wish to take more, you must petition the Readmit/Probation Committee for permission. - You may not participate in the "rush" system for any fraternity or sorority. - If you are an athlete, you are NOT eligible to participate in any competition.